assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 will have a one round-trip overhead.

 The total amount of data sent is 46 + 39 + 131 + 131 + 4*4 = 363 bytes.

+        CLIENT     SERVER

+        50 ------------->
+        <------------ 178
+        135 ------------>

+        Figure: Amount of data exchanged in a Salt Channel handshake, the total is 363 bytes.

+The figure above shows the amount of data exchanged in the handshake example.
+The four-byte size header of each message is included.